 - A majority of Motor Fuel Tax (MFT) revenue comes from monthly allotments distributed by IDOT from the sale of fuel.
 There have been supplements to this revenue in the past through a Capital Bill and County Consolidated distributions.
 County Consolidated amounts were increased as promised in 2021 by IDOT. - A large increase to the MFT fund, also due to legislation, is the Rebuild Illinois Bond Proceeds (RBI Funds).
 IDOT made a decision to send those distributions two times per year as bonds are sold with no guarantee of future payments.
-We have received four of the six distributions thus far with the remaining two anticipated in 2022 but not guaranteed. - Personnel services covers a portion of full and part-time employee salaries with some restrictions per MFT policy strictly enforced by IDOT. - Contractual services consists of the annual sealcoat program on the Count Highway system and other County/IDOT approved contracts for paving or bridge replacement projects. - Commodities is made up of materials like signs, sign posts, various aggregates, paint and beads for striping and rock salt for ice control. - Miscellaneous expense represents equipment rental payments to the County Highway Fund per IDOT policies.
+We have received all of the distributions as of the end of FY2022. - Personnel services covers a portion of full and part-time employee salaries with some restrictions per MFT policy strictly enforced by IDOT. - Contractual services consists of the annual sealcoat program on the Count Highway system and other County/IDOT approved contracts for paving or bridge replacement projects. - Commodities is made up of materials like signs, sign posts, various aggregates, paint and beads for striping and rock salt for ice control. - Miscellaneous expense represents equipment rental payments to the County Highway Fund per IDOT policies.
 Capital Outlay represents the expenditure of the RBI Funds received to date since money has to be spent on what is being referred to as a "bondable project" before July of 2025.